Community Development

 Current Projects

-Learn about each of CVP’s active projects for affordable housing and economic development.
+Learn about each of CVP’s active projects for affordable housing and community development.

 Contribute to CVP

-There are three ways to contribute to the Community Ventures Program: you can lend to the CVP loan fund, make a contribution to the CVP loan fund, and make a donation to the Capacity & Operations Fund.
+There are three ways to contribute to CVP: you can lend or make a contribution to the loan fund or make a donation to our Capacity & Operations Fund.